lux4rd0/weatherflow-collector/README.md

 This dashboard uses the **local-udp** collector.

+## Dashboard Variables ##

+A dashboard variable called "station_id" is used on most of the dashboards for putting names to locations.
+I switched to this because I have multiple Tempest devices, but it requires a manual update of the dashboard before using them.
+Go into the "Variables" in the Dashboard editor and modify the "station_id" variable.
+Look under Customer Options to "Values Separated by comma" and change it to reflect your Name/station_id.

 ## Roadmap

 See the open issues for a list of proposed features (and known issues).